medic/cht-docs/content/en/design/apps/tutorials/structuring-interviews.md

 ## Key Concepts

-- As the term implies, semi-structured interviews are somewhat structured in that you prepare a set of topics you would like to cover during the interview, but that are still flexible enough that you can follow leads in the conversation and change the order of topics.
+As the term implies, semi-structured interviews are somewhat structured in that you prepare a set of topics you would like to cover during the interview, but that are still flexible enough that you can follow leads in the conversation and change the order of topics.

-- This means you have an interview guide with the questions or themes that you want to talk to the user about, but you are free to change the order of questions or to explore different topics that may arise during the interview.
+This means you have an interview guide with the questions or themes that you want to talk to the user about, but you are free to change the order of questions or to explore different topics that may arise during the interview.

-- User interviews can be very informative and helpful, but only if they are used correctly and for the right things.
+User interviews can be very informative and helpful, but only if they are used correctly and for the right things.
 It’s important to know what you can expect to get out of interviews and what you shouldn’t expect to get out of interviews.

-- User interviews can be conducted for the following reasons:
+User interviews can be conducted for the following reasons:
-  - Exploration – before a clear concept has been defined or before a major redesign.
+  - Exploration – before a clear concept has been defined or before a major redesign
   - In combination with user tests and formal experiments
   - In combination with observations

 ## User Interview Requirements

-- A good interview requires preparation and careful consideration on the part of the interviewer.
-- It’s important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences
+A good interview requires preparation and careful consideration on the part of the interviewer.
+It’s important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences.

 ## User Interview Structure